 The Student Affairs Officer of the Labor Studies program believes in a holistic approach to student advising; one that encompasses academic, career, and personal counseling for not only interested and current labor studies students, but also for students having taken or currently taking Labor Studies courses.
 The flexibility and interdisciplinary nature of the program allows the Student Affairs Officer to provide one-on-one counseling that focuses on tailoring the academic resources of the program to fit the students’ needs and interests.

-Students are encouraged to meet early with the Student Affairs Officer to declare the program and design a coherent program of coursework.
-Students are invited to drop-in during office hours Monday to Thursday 9:30am-11:30am and 2:00pm-3:00pm in Bunche 9244.
-Also, students can set-up an appointment by calling (310) 206-0812 or e-mail to firstname.lastname@example.org.
+Students are encouraged to contact the Student Affairs Officer to declare the program and design a coherent program of coursework.

 Receive News and Updates from the Labor Studies Program